 16 Therefore we do not lose heart.
 Though outwardly we are wasting away, yet inwardly we are being renewed day by day.
 17 For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
 18 So we fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary, but what is unseen is eternal. --2 Corinthians 4:16-18

 Elisha’s servant responds in helplessness and hopelessness, until he sees the spiritual realty that dominates and controls the physical reality.
 Focused on God, eyes, ears, and hearts align to the reality of Jehovah-Sabaoth.
-To the Ephesians, Paul writes, “I pray that the eyes of your heart may be enlightened in order that you may know the hope to which He has called you, the riches of His glorious inheritance in His holy people “(1:18). lightened so that you will know His hope!
+To the Ephesians, Paul writes, “I pray that the eyes of your heart may be enlightened in order that you may know the hope to which He has called you, the riches of His glorious inheritance in His holy people “(1:18).
+Be enlightened so that you will know His hope!
 Recognize God’s presence changes the way we view things.
 Be aware of God’s nature.
 And take comfort in the fact that His nature does not change: ““I the Lord do not change.
 So ,you, the descendants of Jacob, are not destroyed” (Malachi 3:6).

 Remember, Family, when Jesus is arrested, Peter wields a sword, cutting off the ear of the high priest’s servant (Matthew 26:52-52)?
 Jesus chastises Peter, telling him to put away his sword because “he who lives by the sword dies by the sword.”
 Jesus knows the events that are to happen all fit into God’s great plan, a vision of the spiritual and not physical world.
 Returning to the story in 2 Kings, it is interesting to me that in the same chapter on events surrounding Elisha’s prophetic history we go from his finding an ax head, making it float so that the worker’s stress is relieved, to the vision of the chariots and horses of fire and angel armies.
 In comparison, the ax head situation seems of minor concern.
 But there’s a lesson here.
 God is not only the commander of angel armies, Sovereign and Almighty, but His is also personal and caring.